 The young man found the teepee on the sixth day of riding.
 He found it accidentally while he was searching for a stream and some young green grass for his horse.
 He dismounted and watered his horse and currycombed his coat.
 His horse was a strawberry roan paint with a pale face and a white rump with red spots.
 The young man would not have him gelded so he was very healthy and spirited.
 His dark strawberry flecked coat glowed in the light and he never lacked for the approval of young lady horses.
 Intelligence and cunning showed in his eyes that loomed out of his pale face.
 The young man fed him oats he kept in his saddlebags which he had to remove from the horse’s person in the evening because he had learnt how to twist his neck around and do a strange dance that hitched the bag close enough to his face and allowed him to pilfer all his food.
 After the young man had a lunch of corn bread and coffee beside the stream, he saddled up and then found the teepee after only ten minutes of riding.
 It was very small and sat alone on the prairie under the blue sky, the grass waving around it like a blue green ocean (something the young man had never seen for real).

 His heart started beating fast.
 He dismounted and walked up to the teepee.
 A campfire with an iron pot hung over it sat smoking over doused coals nearby.
 He heard some noise in there but no one came out.
 He stood out there for a full while and didn’t know what to do.
 Finally he introduced himself to the doorflap and asked if he could see the woman with the sight.
 A small snakey brown arm pulled him in the door.
 His eyes adjusted to the gloom where the dust motes glittered in the tiny sun rays that came through the top of the teepee.
 There was a white woman in there about age 45 and an Indian man maybe five years older than her.
 And a young girl probably born a year or two after the young man.
 The young girl was tanned to a dark reddish hue almost as the same as the Indian man.
 The young man liked her looks.
 She had brown eyes full of light like creekwater in the sun and long skinny arms and legs that moved fast as a spider’s.
 The woman was blonde and grey.
 The Indian man motioned to the young man to come sit next to him.
 The young man did so.
 The woman smiled at him.
 She asked him what he wanted to know.
-He cleared his throat and asked how much it cost and was relieved when the sum she told him did not exceed what he had in his pocket.
+He cleared his throat and asked how much it cost and was relieved when the sum she told him was something he could afford.

 He gave her the money.
 Then no one said anything.
 The young man again felt embarrassed because his heart was rapidly beating and his stomach was making unseemly sounds and he was sure they could hear all of it.
 He was terrified.
 Some people from his past were in his head saying this was Satan’s work.
 A movement on the other side of the teepee caught his eye.
 It was a short haired mutt dog yawning.
 The dog had blended in with the skins and furs on the ground.
 The dog yawned again and then wormed himself closer to the young man, stretching his body out so that his back legs stuck out straight behind him and his forelegs straight out in front of him.
 The dog grinned at him, and burped.
 He rolled his eyes and looked like a tiny mangy bear skin rug with the head still alive.
-The girl laughed and crept over to the young man and put his hand on the dog’s back, indicating he should rub it.
+The girl laughed and crept over to the young man and put his hand on the dog’s back, indicating he should pet it.
 The young man did so and the dog fell asleep.